 For some people, one of the most horrible experiences is finding out that a garment they absolutely adore has a tag stating it's "dry clean only."

 However, those three little words don't have to strike fear into your heart, there are a variety of ways that you can get around the need for dry cleaning (or at the very least greatly reduce the frequency of your trips to the dry cleaner).

-Of course, it helps if you understand exactly what dry cleaning is and how it works... this can help you to see how it benefits certain materials to be dry cleaned and will also assist you in figuring out whether you can get your dry clean only clothes clean in some other way.
+Of course, it helps if you understand exactly what dry cleaning is and how it works . . . this can help you to see how it benefits certain materials and will also assist you in figuring out whether you can get your dry clean only clothes clean in some other way.

 What Dry Cleaning Is